ESSS/hookman/docs/source/quick_start.rst

     hook_gen.generate_project_files(dst_path=<dst_dir>)

-The command above will create the following files:
+The output from the command above will be the following files:

 - HookCaller.hpp
 - HookCallerPython.cpp
 - CMakeLists.txt

-These files contain all the code necessary to make the project ``PyBind11_`` integrates with your application, and the CMakeLists file contains a boilerplate to generate an ``pyd`` file.
+These files contain all the code necessary to make the project ``PyBind11_`` integrates with your application, and the CMakeLists file contains a boilerplate to compile and generate an ``pyd`` file.

 .. important::

-    Noticed that the macro ``PYBIND11_MODULE`` (on ``HookCallerPython.cpp``) defines the module name that should be used to import these bindings, and this name is used on the ``HookSpecs`` object with the field "pyd_name".
+    Noticed that the macro ``PYBIND11_MODULE`` (on ``HookCallerPython.cpp``) defines the module name that should be used to import these bindings, and this name is used on the :ref:`hook-specs-api-section` object with the field "pyd_name".

 With the files generated, and compiled.
-It's possible now to get an instance of the ``HookCaller`` object from that holds all information related with the hooks implementation.
+It's possible now to get an instance of the ``HookCaller`` object that holds all information related with the hooks implementation.

 .. code-block:: python